-Although I usually make my road to recovery the focus of my writing, I’m going to put the emphasis for this piece on my experiences with OCD - especially postnatal OCD -with a little extra thrown in about harm based intrusive thoughts and urges.
+Although I usually make my road to recovery the focus of my writing, I’m going to put the emphasis for this piece on my experiences with OCD - especially postnatal OCD - with a little extra thrown in about harm based intrusive thoughts and accompanying bodily sensations.
 This’ll be the first time I’ve written about some of my experiences and I’ve chosen to do it now because I know there are loads of us out there affected by this - it’s a very isolating part of the condition, and I really want to help people to realise that they are not alone, and that recovery is totally possible.

 Right, here we go…

 My childhood was very much focussed on keeping my loved ones safe and my OCD symptoms centered heavily on external compulsions.
 I counted, checked… recounted and rechecked everything because I believed it would help keep my family safe.
 I spent whole evenings watching out of the window for my parents to return from work believing this silent vigil would secure their safe return, and at my worst, it took me three to four hours to settle into bed because I was busy walking the well-trodden pathway of my night-time safety checks.